(hye'' droe mor' fone)

 Keep all appointments with your doctor and laboratory.
 Your doctor may order certain lab tests to check your body's response to hydromorphone.

-Before having any laboratory test (especially those that involve methylene blue), tell your doctor and the laboratory personnel that you are taking hydromorphone.
+Before having any laboratory test (especially those that involve methylene blue), tell your doctor and the laboratory personnel that you are using hydromorphone.

 This prescription is not refillable.
-If you continue to have pain after you finish the hydromorphone, call your doctor.
+If you continue to have pain after you finish the hydromorphone suppositories, call your doctor.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.